 Employee Onboarding – 22 Simple Ways To Get It Right!

-A manual employee onboarding process can be a bit of drag, especially, if there is no clear checklist, required dates and expectations in place for your managers.
-Top businesses are investing into employee onboarding software platforms and ensuring their onboarding flows are productive.
+A manual employee onboarding process can be a bit of a drag, especially if there is no clear checklist, required dates, and expectations for your managers.
+Top businesses invest in employee onboarding software platforms and ensure their onboarding flows are productive.

-Onboarding involves all procedures during that period, together with the orientation program, setting up performance measures, training plan, and establishing an assessment circle.
+Onboarding involves all procedures during that period, together with the orientation program, setting up performance measures, training plan, establishing an assessment circle, and forms or template builders.

 What is Employee Onboarding?

-Onboarding is the process of familiarizing new hires with a company’s culture and work environment.
-This time is crucial for the manager to provide the guidance and expectations for the worker (assuming they have the skills and qualifications).
+Onboarding is familiarizing new hires with a company’s culture and work environment.
+This time is crucial for the manager to provide guidance and expectations for the worker (assuming they have the skills and qualifications).

-You can check out more about onboarding here on our flag ship article – The 4 Phases to Onboarding!
+You can check out more about onboarding here in our flagship article – The 4 Phases to Onboarding!

-As the time for any new hire to become fully onboarded into the company and it’s culture, some firms regard onboarding as a one-day occasion, while others view it as an 18-month course.
+As the time for any new hire to fully onboard into the company and its culture, some firms regard onboarding as a one-day occasion, while others view it as an 18-month course.

-We believe that it doesn’t matter how long the process takes, what matters is the process and proficiency of transferring the role knowledge and company core values to the new employee.
+We believe it doesn’t matter how long the process takes; what matters is the process and proficiency of transferring the role knowledge and company core values to the new employee.

 Why Efficient Employee Onboarding Matters?